 Daylight Map and Spatial Daylight Autonomy

-Cove.tool calculates sDA (Spatial Daylight Autonomy) of each of the different orientations that your building has fenestrations.
+Cove.tool calculates sDA (Spatial Daylight Autonomy) of each of the different orientations that your building which has fenestration.
 As users manipulate their façade situation for each façade orientation, cove.tool automatically runs an annual daylight simulation to indicate the percent of floor area that has a daylight illuminance over 300 Lux from the analysis period of 6am-8pm (sDA calculation method).
+The room area meeting/surpassing the sDA minimum is mapped in the warmer gradient, and the area of little to no daylight penetration is mapped with the cooler gradient.
+Also the sDA is tested on the Base Case 600 Model with a grid size of 0.25meters.

 Test Overhangs, Fins, and Obstructions